Shantylly/Shantylly/README.md

 - 🌱 I’m currently learning **MongoDB,NestJS,React**

-- 👨‍💻 All of my projects are available at [github.com/Shantylly](https://www.github.com/Shantylly)
+- 👨‍💻 All of my projects are available at [github.com/Shantylly](https://www.github.com/Shantylly) and at [github.com/evarisk-micka](https://www.github.com/evarisk-micka)

 - 📫 Reach me on my Discord : **shantylly** (no #) or my [LinkedIn](https://www.linkedin.com/in/shantylly/)